Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance Guarantees: Introduction

 However, exact algorithms might not be able to solve very large-scale instances.
-It has been shown in \cite{anstreicher2018efficient} that solving MESP \eqref{mesp} on the instance of $n=90$ to optimality can take as long as several days.
+It has been shown in \cite{anstreicher2020efficient} that solving MESP \eqref{mesp} on the instance of $n=90$ to optimality can take as long as several days.
 As alternative ones, approximation algorithms have also attracted much attention.
 Many approximation algorithms such as greedy and exchange (i.e., local search) heuristics have been used to generate high-quality solutions for MESP in literature \citep{ko1995exact,sharma2015greedy}.
 However, theoretical performance guarantees of these approximation algorithms are rarely known.
 Although the objective function of MESP \eqref{mesp} is submodular \citep{kelmans1983multiplicative}, it is neither monotonic nor always nonnegative.
 Thus, existing results on maximizing the nondecreasing and nonnegative submodular function over a cardinality constraint might not apply and thus require additional assumptions \citep{charikar2000combinatorial,sharma2015greedy}.
 Recently, \cite{nikolov2015randomized} studied a sampling algorithm for the maximum $s$-subdeterminant problem, which can be reduced to MESP \eqref{mesp}, and developed its approximation guarantee.
 The inapproximability of MESP \eqref{mesp} can be found in \cite{civril2013exponential,summa2014largest}, which shows that unless P=NP, it is impossible to approximate MESP within an additive error $s\log(c)$ for some constant $c>1$.
 This paper proposes a different sampling algorithm from the one in \cite{nikolov2015randomized} and improves its approximation bound.
-We also analyze the well-known local search algorithm and derive its approximation guarantee. \Cref{table:mespbounds} summarizes the best-known approximation bounds in literature and our proposed bounds for MESP \eqref{mesp}.
+We also analyze the well-known local search algorithm and derive its first-known approximation guarantee.
+Both proposed algorithms yield better approximation bound than the greedy algorithm studied in \cite{ccivril2009selecting}. \Cref{table:mespbounds} summarizes the existing approximation bounds in literature and our proposed ones for MESP \eqref{mesp}.
+Note that approximation Bound is defined as the difference between the optimal value and the output value returned by an algorithm.